 - Burnsville Senior High

 - Nicollet Middle School

 Transition Services (18-21 years old)

 Students with all disabilities who have not graduated and who continued to have IEP-based educational needs receive instruction at the Burnsville-Eagan-Savage Transition (BEST) Program.
 This program provides students with real life curriculum in five areas - home living, recreation and leisure, jobs and job training, post-secondary education and training, and community participation.
 Students exit the program and receive their high school diploma when their Individual Education Plan goals have been met.

 The Burnsville-Eagan-Savage School District is a member of Intermediate School District 917.
 Services for students who are visually impaired, deaf/hard of hearing, or who require physical therapy may receive these services at a District 191 school or at a focus program.

 District 191 hosts a deaf/hard of hearing program for students ages 3-5 at Diamondhead Education Center and Gideon Pond Elementary, and a senior high program for students with severe/multiple disabilities at Burnsville Senior High.

-The Executive Director of Individualized Student Services or a special education coordinator/supervisor will contact District 917 to request their services.
+The Executive Director of Student Services or a Special Education Supervisor will contact District 917 to request their services.